oneforawe/code-practice/LeetCode/210_CourseScheduleII/graphics/Input/README.md

 ## Notes

-To compile and generate the graphs, in Linux, execute the following using the `graphviz` package:
+To compile and generate the graphs (in Linux), execute the following using the `graphviz` package:
 `dot -Tpng -O Graph_1.gv`
 `dot -Tpng -O Graph_2a.gv`